modcarroll/ibm-cloud-backup/README.md

 # IBM Cloud Backup Tool

 A Python script to backup data from specific IBM Cloud services.
-If you are interested in having functionality for another service, please open a pull request.
+If you are interested in having functionality for another service, please create a pull request.

 :heart: -> To do

 :yellow_heart: -> In progress

 :green_heart: -> Complete

 This tool is a work-in-progress.
 When the first iteration is complete, it will include the ability to backup services from: